Pairwise summation: Accuracy

 With pairwise summation for a base case N = 1, one instead obtains $S_n + E_n$, where the error $E_n$ is bounded above by:

 where ε is the machine precision of the arithmetic being employed (e.g. ε ≈ 10−16 for standard double precision floating point).
 Usually, the quantity of interest is the relative error $|E_n|/|S_n|$, which is therefore bounded above by:

 In the expression for the relative error bound, the fraction (Σ|xi|/|Σxi|) is the condition number of the summation problem.
 Essentially, the condition number represents the intrinsic sensitivity of the summation problem to errors, regardless of how it is computed.
 The relative error bound of every (backwards stable) summation method by a fixed algorithm in fixed precision (i.e. not those that use arbitrary-precision arithmetic, nor algorithms whose memory and time requirements change based on the data), is proportional to this condition number.
 An ill-conditioned summation problem is one in which this ratio is large, and in this case even pairwise summation can have a large relative error.
 For example, if the summands xi are uncorrelated random numbers with zero mean, the sum is a random walk and the condition number will grow proportional to $\sqrt{n}$.
 On the other hand, for random inputs with nonzero mean the condition number asymptotes to a finite constant as $n\to\infty$.
 If the inputs are all non-negative, then the condition number is 1.

 Note that the $1 - \varepsilon \log_2 n$ denominator is effectively 1 in practice, since $\varepsilon \log_2 n$ is much smaller than 1 until n becomes of order 21/ε, which is roughly 101015 in double precision.

 In comparison, the relative error bound for naive summation (simply adding the numbers in sequence, rounding at each step) grows as $O(\varepsilon n)$ multiplied by the condition number.
 In practice, it is much more likely that the rounding errors have a random sign, with zero mean, so that they form a random walk; in this case, naive summation has a root mean square relative error that grows as $O(\varepsilon \sqrt{n})$ and pairwise summation has an error that grows as $O(\varepsilon \sqrt{\log n})$ on average.

 Software implementations

 Pairwise summation is the default summation algorithm in NumPy and the Julia technical-computing language, where in both cases it was found to have comparable speed to naive summation (thanks to the use of a large base case).

-Other software implementations include the HPCsharp library for the C Sharp language and the standard library summation in D.
+Other software implementations include the HPCsharp library for the C# language and the standard library summation in D.